DinoChiesa/Apigee-GCP-Logging-Example/Readme.md

 ## License

-This material is copyright 2017 Google Inc.  and is licensed under the [Apache 2.0 License](LICENSE).
+This material is Copyright 2017 Google Inc.  and is licensed under the [Apache 2.0 License](LICENSE).
 This includes the the API Proxy configuration as well as the nodejs tools and libraries.